pmalley130/bike-videos-with-overlay/README.md

 # Bike Video Overlay Automation
 Proof of concept to automate rendering stats from a FIT file over a video from an action camera utilizing AWS services.
+Currently working with console-created AWS infra (boooo)

 ## Requires
 ffmpeg